greglook/vault/doc/indexing.md

 The datom index is configured with the _attribute schema_, which specifies which attributes should be part of the AVET index.
 Other uses for this schema TBD.

-#### Log
+### Transaction Log

-The log provides a history of datoms over time, grouped by transaction blob.
+The transaction log provides a history of datoms over time, grouped by transaction blob.
 This is a little different than the other types in that it is not a _covering_ index.
 Instead, it's just a time-sorted list of the entity root and update blobs, which are converted into a datom sequence as needed.

-#### EAVT
+### EAVT

 The EAVT index provides efficient access to everything about a given entity.
 Conceptually this is very similar to row access style in a SQL database.

-#### AEVT
+### AEVT

 The AEVT index provides efficient access to all values for a given attribute, comparable to traditional column acess style.

-#### AVET
+### AVET

 The AVET index provides efficient access to particular combinations of attribute and value.
 This index only contains datoms for attributes which are marked